santiagonars/pytorch-hackathon/README.md

 - pyvinci-client
 - pyvinci-server

-#### Main Use Cases
+#### Main use cases:
-- Use Case #1: Hashtag generator (Using a panoptic segmentation model)
+- #1: Hashtag generator (Using a panoptic segmentation model)
-- Use Case #2 (Not released): Generate new image from user labels (Using layer based sequencing image generator with GANs with the labels/masks created by the panoptic segmentation model)
+- #2 (Not released): Generate new image from user labels (Using layer based sequencing image generator with GANs with the labels/masks created by the panoptic segmentation model)

-#### Team Members:
+#### Team members:
 - Santiago Norena
 - Hector Mejia
 - Nicolas David